Hi! It's me, Sushrita Rakshit 👋

 Q: Why did you take a gap year?

-A: I was so burnt out that I couldn't convince myself to study for STATS 425 the 2nd semester of senior year.
-Needless to say, I needed a break before going to 17th grade.
+A: I was burnt out and needed a break before going to 17th grade.